 The Stacks Manager is responsible for the space planning and daily management of the stacks in the Schaffer Library and off-site storage facility.
 Manages shelving operations in both Schaffer Library and off-site storage facility, and oversees student employees with relation to stacks/shelving tasks.
 When needed, manages the Circulation Desk including student supervision and customer service.

-- An equivalent combination of education and experience will also be considered.
+- Bachelor’s degree with one year academic library experience, including customer service and/or supervisory experience.
+An equivalent combination of education and experience will also be considered.

-- Strong analytical skills and proficient in excel or other spreadsheet program.
+- Strong analytical skills and proficient in Microsoft Excel, Google Sheets, or another spreadsheet program.

-- Must be flexible and able to adapt to fluctuations in the academic calendar or work schedule
+- Available to work a Tuesday-Saturday schedule with flexibility to adapt to fluctuations in the academic calendar or work schedule.

 - Must be safety conscious and able to work with a diverse group of individuals.